Hungarian–Ottoman War (1437–1442): Siege of Smederevo (1437)

 Part of the enemy force retreated from Sebeș to Mediaș, capturing it, while the rest besieged Sibiu.
-Despite the valiant defense, the Turks, after eight days of futile attempts, turned towards Transylvania.
+Thanks to the valiant defense, the Turks, after eight days of futile attempts, turned towards Transylvania.
 After devastating the suburbs of Brașov, they departed through the Törzburg Pass, leaving behind a trail of plunder and 70,000 unfortunate captives.
 Upon hearing of the invasion, Desiderius Losonci, the Transylvanian voivode, ordered mobilization, but the nobility's reluctance to fulfill their defense duties forced him to prioritize evacuating people and livestock from the affected regions.
 After the enemy withdrawal, the voivode sought to punish lords and nobles who failed to take up arms, but Queen Elizabeth of Luxembourg's pardon upon her return from Bohemia spared them and restored their estates.

 With the looming threat of an Ottoman invasion the following year, the country's estates urged Albert II to return from negotiations in Wrocław.
 Only John Hunyadi, distinguished in battles against the Hussites, was sent back with a significant army to defend the southern territories.
 Despite repeated calls, Albert's return was delayed until after he suffered a leg injury during a carnival celebration.
 His late return in March was met with reproaches from the divided national estates amidst growing Ottoman threats.
 Following the diet of Buda, Albert promptly took action to protect the southern regions as the Turks had indeed carried out their threats from the previous year, pouring a massive army into Serbia, raising concerns of an invasion into Hungarian territory.

 The Banat of Severin was deemed the most vulnerable part of the country due to its elongated shape, exposing it to enemy attacks from the east, under Ottoman control in Wallachia, as well as from the south and west.
 Albert had already dispatched John Hunyadi and his brother, who had shown prowess in military matters, to this strategically crucial region.
 Additionally, citing the severity of the threat, he called upon the nobility to take up arms, with Szeged and the lower Tisza region designated as rallying points for the army.
 However, compliance with the diet's resolution was slow and reluctant, mainly because the poorer nobles, oppressed by the magnates, sought to shift the burden of military service onto the king, arguing that the danger could be repelled by royal banners and hired mercenaries.